fox-it/citrix-netscaler-triage/README.md

 python3 iocitrix.py image.vmdk
 ```

-If you have also created a [RAM disk](#create-a-disk-image-of-the-devmd0-disk-to-your-local-machine) image, you can utilize `iocitrix.py` to incorporate volatile data in its triage as such:
+If you have also created a forensic image of the [RAM disk](#create-a-disk-image-of-the-devmd0-disk-to-your-local-machine), you can utilize `iocitrix.py` to incorporate volatile data in its triage as such:

 ```shell
 python3 iocitrix.py md0.img+image.vmx
 python3 iocitrix.py md0.img+image.vmdk
 python3 iocitrix.py md0.img+da0.img
 ```

+The `+` (plus) sign will load the two disk images as a single Dissect Target.

 ## Creating Citrix NetScaler disk images